Loose Laid Waterproofing Membranes: Types, Usage, Advantages and Benefits

 5. CSPE waterproof membranes

 CSPE (Chlorosulfonate Polyethylene) membranes are synthetic rubber membranes.
-CSPE loose laid membranes are durable, resistant to environmental factors like UV rays and temperature extremes and resistant to chemicals.
-Hence these can be used on roofing, containment liners, tanks and tunnels.
+CSPE loose-laid membranes are durable, resistant to environmental factors like UV rays and temperature extremes, and resistant to chemicals.
+Hence, these can be used on roofing, containment liners, tanks, and tunnels.

 6. Butyl Rubber waterproof membranes